stonevil/dotfiles/README.md

-### dotFiles in active redevelopment right now.
+dotFiles in active redevelopment right now.
 Use for you own risk.
 In a process migration to [chezmoi](https://www.chezmoi.io).
-Unstable and can be broken.

-##

 ## dotFiles